pynappo/tabnames.nvim/README.md

-# nvim-tabnames
+# tabnames.nvim

 A simple plugin that creates tab names that can be accessed via `t:name` or `vim.t.name`.
-Meant for use with hand-crafting custom tablines.
+Created for use with hand-crafting custom tablines.

 # Installation